BogdanovaIV/programming-school/README.md

 __Navigation Bar__

- - This section contains image logo and links: the Logo, Home page, Courses and Sign Up.
+ - This section contains image logo and links: the Logo, the "Home" page, the "Courses" page and the "Sign Up" page.
  - The navigation allows the user to easily get targets without having to revert back to the previous page via the ‘back’ button.

  ![Navigation Bar](documentation/programming-school-navigation-bar.png)